 - Make viewers more likely to subscribe, share, and watch additional videos from your brand

-How video discovery ads appear on YouTube
+How in-feed video ads appear on YouTube

-Video discovery ads can appear in the following locations on YouTube:
+In-feed video ads can appear in the following locations on YouTube:

 YouTube search results